 Rating: C Okay

-Tobias receives word that his father left a message for him.
+Tobias receives word that his cousin left a message for him regarding his father's lawyer.
+Conveniently, his father's will has shown up and is due to be read.
 Meanwhile, one of the free Hork-Bajir has gone missing.

 Review in Progress